-Let's go back to the first time anyone had attempted to create a feature-length animated film.
-The cosy team dynamics that worked so well for creating Mickey Mouse shorts would not scale for Snow White and the Seven Dwarfs.
-The Walt Disney Studios needed a way to coordinate many teams in order to tackle the massive undertaking.
+Storyboarding began when Disney made its first feature-length animated film, Snow White and the Seven Dwarfs.
+Walt Disney Studios needed a way to coordinate many teams in order to tackle the massive undertaking.

 Storyboards for the web

 When it comes to animating user interfaces on a project, communication between designers and developers tends to break down if they aren't working side by side.
 In companies where animation deliverables are 'thrown over the fence' to developers, sometimes designs are handed down as animated GIFs or videos with little else to guide the developers when recreating them.

 Storyboards can help designers and developers communicate this very visual topic using its lowest common denominators: words and pictures.
 They require very little training to make and read, and you can create and edit them without the need for specialised software.

 Storyboards are great for sketching out quick UI animation ideas during a team meeting and gathering immediate feedback.
 For rapid prototyping teams, wireframes can be a great way to document the patterns used, so successful patterns can be applied consistently as the project continues.
 And as design artefacts, they fit perfectly with style guides and design systems for documenting reusable animation patterns.

 On their own, wireframes can help break down communication barriers between developers and designers by giving them a common, collaborative medium.
 But they are even more powerful when coupled with video and prototypes.

 Often motion designers create and polish animations in a program that's not designed for web development, like After Effects or Keynote.
 Indeed, it makes sense to experiment with animations using visual tools.
 But alone, video is a poor deliverable for developers.
 A developer might spend hours trying to recreate a subtle bounce effect that could have taken seconds if they had only known the easing value used by the designer in their animation program.